John Ogilvie (saint)

-John Ogilvie, SJ (1580 – 10 March 1615) was a Scottish Jesuit martyr.
-For his work as a priest in service to a persecuted Catholic community in 17th century Scotland, and in being hanged for his faith, he became the only post-Reformation Scottish saint.
+John Ogilvie, SJ (1580 – 10 March 1615) was a Scottish Jesuit priest.
+For his work in service to a persecuted Catholic community in 17th century Scotland, and in being hanged for his faith, he became the only post-Reformation Scottish saint.

 Ogilvie was brought up a Calvinist and sent to continental Europe to further his education.
 His interest piqued by the popular debates going on between Catholic and Calvinist scholars, he took up studies with the Benedictines, and then with the Jesuits.
 He became a Jesuit and was sent to Scotland, where he worked among the few Catholics in the area of Glasgow.
 Arrested after less than a year, he was hanged at Glasgow Cross in 1615.